tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

-Girard's model of Triangular Desire is used throughout 'Deceit, Desire & the Novel,' (DDATN), to analyze a number of texts, revealing characteristics of human behavior.
+Girard's model of Triangular Desire is used throughout 'Deceit, Desire & the Novel,' (DDATN), to analyze a number of texts, revealing characteristics of human behavior through the analysis of fictional characters.

 Operating under the context of triangular desire, the individual has surrendered his fundamental perogative, he no longer chooses his desires.
 His desires are the desires of his mediator.

-Girard builds his model of triangular desire from the words of Don Quixote, and his imitation of his model of chivalry, Amadis of Gaul.
+Girard builds his model of triangular desire from the words of Don Quixote, and Quixote's imitation of his model of chivalry, Amadis of Gaul.
 With this foundation he couples Quixote and later works to the model of triangular desire.
-While not a subject of this book, his later analysis of Christianity and religion, is tied to this model fundamentally as well.
-In fact, the 10th commandment is identified as Girard

 Besides the analytical power of triangular desire, it immediately poses a more fundamental question.
 If we merely copy our mediator's desire, then but of course: who is the original?

-Girard does not directly answer this, but indirectly he does.
-There aren't exactly too many ways to dance around it, and one of the beauties of Girard's writing from my perspective, is that he answers this *penultimate* question in a way which allows the reader to deny God from a perhaps *scientific* perspective, while affirming his existance from a *linguistic* perspective (the bad guy in the Bible isn't left out of Girard's analysis either - Voldamort!).

-Perhaps this is the best he can do after all, but from going through quite a bit of Girard's work, he offers a *scientific* proof of the existance of the *sacred* through a deductive analysis of myth, gospel, and literature.
-So my take on it is that from a *linguistic* perspective, Girard *proves* God exists.
+That question, I don't think, is directly answered in DDATN.
+In fact it isn't directly answered in any of Girard's works per se (that I've seen yet), although I do believe this answer is scketched out.

+Girard states unequivocally that novelistic works of genius have one goal contained within: the ...

 DDATN hints at this deductive process to come, sketching the framework of analysis which will be used in *Violence and the Sacred.*